possession-community/MapChooser-Extended/README.md

 # Map Settings System

-Version 1.9.4 introduces a new map settings system that allows detailed configuration for each map individually.
+Version 2.0.0 includes an improved map settings system that allows detailed configuration for each map individually.

 This system enables server administrators to apply different settings to each map, including extend settings (times, number) that were previously configured globally.